After your done reading this read my follow up post:

 Dissidia 012 is a game of skill and is much more in-depth than your average fighter.
 Though some of the mechanics are easily recognizable, others not so much.
 The game, however, plays unlike any other fighting game that I know of:

 - You can play the game in Action or RPG mode.
-Action mode plays just like a normal fighter, while RPG mode plays like a pseudo-RPG in which your character is controlled by the AI and you select combat options whenever you are in combat range.
+Action mode plays just like a normal 3D fighter, while RPG mode plays like a pseudo-RPG in which you select options whenever you are in combat range that look similar to a standard RPG.
 I think it’s there to allow younger kids to successfully play the game.

 - Attacks are simple with one button performing Brave attacks and another performing HP attacks.
 Each button has three different simple attacks: Analog stick center, Analog stick up and Analog stick down.
 Despite its simple system gameplay can be very deep and intricate.
-Attacks range from close distance to ranged, physical and magickal.
+Attacks range from close distance to ranged, physical and magickal, and you can equip characters with different move sets for when they are on the ground or airborne.

 - Players begin with base levels of Hit Points (HP) and Brave Points (BP).

-- You use Brave attacks to drain BP from your opponent and add to your own.
-Reducing their BP to zero results in a Break status.
+- You use Brave attacks to drain Brave from your opponent and add to your own.
+Reducing their Brave to zero results in a Break status.

-- You use Hit Point attacks to reduce your opponents HP, but the amount of HP damage you do is directly tied into how much BP you have.
+- You use Hit Point attacks to reduce your opponents HP, but the amount of HP damage you do is directly tied into how much Brave you have.
 The higher your Brave the greater the damage!
-Reducing HP to zero ends the match.
+Reducing HP to zero defeats your opponent, typically ending the match.

-- While combat ensues the actual combat stage itself gains BP and causing your opponent to go into Break will add the stage BP to your BP.
+- While combat ensues the actual combat stage itself gains Brave and causing your opponent to go into Break will add the stage Brave to your Brave.

-- Connecting with an HP attack will drop your own BP to zero, leaving you vulnerable to being broken yourself, so be careful!
-Also, until you recover your base BP, which takes a short period of time, you won’t do any HP damage with HP attacks.
+- Connecting with an HP attack will drop your Brave to zero, leaving you vulnerable to being broken yourself, so be careful!
+Also, until you recover your base Brave, which takes a short period of time, you won’t do any HP damage with HP attacks.

 - Though you start with a base amount of HP you can actually GAIN HP during the fight.
 So you may start with 2000 HP, but you could, technically, increase it into the tens or hundreds of thousands!